APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 We use the cloud revenue measure at both actual currencies and constant currencies.

-Total revenue: We use total revenue to measure our growth at both actual currencies and constant currencies.
+Share of more predictable revenue: We use share of more predictable revenue as a measure to provide additional insight into our sustained business success.
 The total of cloud revenue and support revenue divided by total revenue is the share of more predictable revenue.
-This measure provides additional insight into our sustained business success.

-Current cloud backlog (CCB): We use CCB both in actual and at constant currencies, to manage our operating financial performance.
-The CCB measures our overall go-to-market success in committed cloud business.
-The CCB is the contractually committed cloud revenue we expect to recognize over the upcoming 12 months as of a specific key date.
-Thus, it is a subcomponent of our overall remaining performance obligations following IFRS 15.120.
-For our committed cloud business, we believe the CCB is a valuable indicator of our go-to-market success, as it reflects both new contracts closed as well as existing contracts renewed.
+As of a specific key date, the TCB is the total contractually committed cloud revenue we expect to recognize and the CCB is the contractually committed cloud revenue we expect to recognize over the upcoming 12 months.
+Thus, they are subcomponents of our overall remaining performance obligations following IFRS 15.120.
+For our committed cloud business, we believe the TCB and the CCB are valuable indicators of our go-to-market success, as it reflects both new contracts closed as well as existing contracts renewed.

 Operating profit (non-IFRS): We use operating profit (non-IFRS) expressed in both actual currencies and constant currencies to measure our overall operational process efficiency and overall business performance.